Fluid Dynamics#

 Use (and return) this as the initial conditions

-which returns the initial microscopic densities.
+🦉Write a function setup() which returns the initial microscopic densities.
 Remember to save this as you will need it to apply your boundary conditions.

-I get the following when I visualize it as plt.matshow(Setup()[3].transpose())
+I get the following when I visualize it as plt.matshow(setup()[3].transpose())

 A quick test here is just to check that the following:

-print("All good?",(np.abs(np.max(Setup())-0.443377991)<1e-5) and ((np.abs(np.min(Setup())-0.0245774711)<1e-5)))
+print("All good?",(np.abs(np.max(setup())-0.443377991)<1e-5) and ((np.abs(np.min(setup())-0.0245774711)<1e-5)))

 h.
 Putting it all together#

-(up in your function-cell) which takes
+🦉Write a function run(steps,record,n,n_init,obstacle) (up in your function-cell) which takes

 the number of steps

-you want to runhow often you want to
+stepsyou want to runhow often you want to

-the velocity and densitythe microscopic densities
+recordthe velocity and densitythe microscopic densities

-to start running fromthe initial microscopic densities
+nto start running fromthe initial microscopic densities

-for the boundary conditions (often equal ton.copy()
+n_initfor the boundary conditions (often equal ton.copy())obstacle boolean array

 Each step consists of: